-Traceability Matrix: How to Map Requirements to Test Cases
+- Traceability Matrix: How to Ensure the coverage of Requirements in Test Cases

 So, what is the format?